tawnkramer/gym-donkeycar/docs/installation.rst

 From sources
 ------------

-The sources for OpenAI Gym for Donkey Car (https://www.donkeycar.com/) can be downloaded from the `Github repo`_.
+The sources for OpenAI Gym Environments for Donkey Carcan be downloaded from the `Github repo`_.

 You can either clone the public repository: